Sign up to our Newsletter

 Psychology

-Another popular choice for undergrad students interested in pursuing law is a psychology major.
+Another popular choice for undergraduate students interested in pursuing law is a psychology major.
 Psychology majors allow students to begin understanding human behaviors and predicting them.
-Lawyers are expected to be able to not only understand humans and their actions, but also anticipate how their opponents may react during trials.
+Lawyers are expected to be able to not only understand humans and their actions but also anticipate how their opponents may react during trials.

 Philosophy